 Talent adds buffer into the column, with view of the flow at the bottom.

 Talent adds another buffer into the column, with view of the collection of eluate at the bottom.
-TEXT: elution buffer: 50 mM NaH2PO4, 300 mM NaCl, 500 mM imidazole, pH 8.0
+TEXT: elution buffer: 50 mM NaH2PO4, 300 mM NaCl, 500 mM imidazole, pH 8.0 Missltate 4.10.1

 After that, load the eluate into a centrifugal ultrafiltration tube [1], and centrifuge the solution at 2,000 times g for 1 to 5 minutes to concentrate the solution [2].